hrefjeff/CPE613/localcomputer.md

 SAMPLESPATH=/home/jeff/code/cuda-samples/Common
 ```

+If "cuda_helper.h" can't be found, update the code with the SAMPLESPATH.
+If we don't have the samples folder, grab it from github and download it to the cuda directory

 ```sh
 git clone https://github.com/nvidia/cuda-samples
 ```

-If "cuda_helper.h" can't be found, update the code with the SAMPLESPATH